h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     ```
         // Constructor called.
         1. MyObject object = new MyObject();
-        // Requires knowledge of a classname and if that class has a public constructor. - Constructor Called.
+        // Requires knowledge of a class name and if that class has a public constructor. - Constructor Called.
-        2. MyObject object = (MyObject) Class.forName("package.name.MyObject").newInstance();
+        1. MyObject object = (MyObject) Class.forName("package.name.MyObject").newInstance();
         // Object Cloning - No Constructor Called.
-        3. MyObject anotherObject = myObject();
+        1. MyObject anotherObject = myObject();
             MyObject object = (MyObject) anotherObject.clone();
         // Object Deserialization - No Constructor Called.
-        4. ObjectInputStream in = new ObjectInputStream(new FileInputStream("data.obj"));
+        1. ObjectInputStream in = new ObjectInputStream(new FileInputStream("data.obj"));
             Employee emp5 = (Employee) in.readObject();
     ```